 where the labels $\lambda$ and $\lambda'$ denote the helicities of the two baryons. $u_{\mathcal{B}_{i(f)}}$ is the Dirac spinor of the initial (final) baryon. $f_i$ and $g_i$ with $i=1,2,3$ are three dimensionless vector and axial transitions form factors, respectively.
 The form factors $f_3$ and $g_3$ will contribute to the tauonic modes.
 Using the equations of motion, Eq.~(\ref{eq:FFs}) can be rewritten as

 with

 Here, $r=m/M$ is the mass ratio between the final and initial baryons.
-The details of how to calculate $F_i$ and $G_i$ for a heavy to heavy transition in PQCD were discussed in our previous paper~\cite{Rui:2025iwa}.
-This formalism can be extended to the heavy to light decays straightforwardly, whose factorization formula can be written as
+The details of how to calculate $F_i$ and $G_i$ for a heavy-to-heavy transition in PQCD were discussed in our previous paper~\cite{Rui:2025iwa}.
+This formalism can be extended to the heavy-to-light decays straightforwardly, whose factorization formula can be written as

 with the integration measures